kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 ## Convert Kubernetes API Objects Into Custom Components

-Let's take the official [StatefulSet object][5] of Kubernetes as an example to see how to use KubeVela to build custom modular functions and provide capabilities.
+Let's take the [Kubernetes StatefulSet][5] as an example to show how to use KubeVela to build custom modules and provide capabilities.

 We save the YAML example of StatefulSet in the official document locally and name it as `my-stateful.yaml`, then execute commande as below: